spiyush09/dropDrive/README.md

 However, your **Google Authentication Token** could potentially be invalidated by Google if:
 - You change your Google Account password.
-- You explicitly revoke DumpStation's access in your Google Account Security settings.
+- You explicitly revoke DropDrive's access in your Google Account Security settings.
 - Google forces a security reset.

 ### The 60-Second Recovery